mauricio-gamboa/activities-search-app/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>

+If you want to run the production build locally, navigate to the build folder in the terminal and start a local server.